 Synthetic Progestogens

-These are man-made versions of progesterone, designed to mimic its effects in the body.
-They include:
+These are synthetic versions of progesterone, designed to mimic its effects in the body.
+They are bio-similar but not identical and include:

 medroxyprogesterone acetate (MPA)